aIntroduction

 Leadership Pipeline

 For senior leaders, talent management is synonymous with building a robust leadership pipeline.
 They understand that identifying and nurturing future leaders is not just a necessity but a strategic imperative.
 By investing in talent management initiatives, senior leaders ensure a continuous influx of skilled and capable individuals who can step into key roles as the organisation evolves.
-This proactive approach safeguards the organisation's long-term stability and resilience, providing a steady succession plan that can adapt to the changing demands of the business landscape.
+This proactive approach safeguards the organisation's long-term stability and resilience, providing a steady succession plan that can adapt to the changing business landscape demands.

 Organisational Agility